blue-moon22/palidis4/README.md

   --cd_hit_aS         -aS option for CD-HIT-EST. (Default: 0.9) --cd_hit_c          -c option for CD-HIT-EST. (Default: 0.9) --e_value           -evalue option for BLASTn against ISfinder database.
-(Default: 1e-50) --cobs_index        Location of COB index file for optional COB index search of predicted IS origin.
-(Default: "") --cobs_threshold    K-mer threshold for identifying sequences in COB index.
+(Default: 1e-50) --cobs_index        Location of COBS index file for optional COBS index search of predicted IS origin.
+(Default: "") --cobs_threshold    K-mer threshold for identifying sequences in COBS index.
 (Default: 1) -resume             Resume the pipeline
 ```